Ayesha-da/pneumonia_detection_analysis/README.md

 <img src= "https://user-images.githubusercontent.com/84524153/141858623-d04e4d03-e50d-4289-a2bb-809ba02a1483.png" width="800" />

-- Model's training time
+- Model's Training Time

 Google colab (GPU) took about 12 - 15 min to read the images.
-The training took about 20 - 25 min for 50 epochs .
+The training took about 20 - 25 min for 50 epochs.

-#### Updating the model
+#### Updating the Model

-- Initially our model was not performing well and was overfitting. we added dropout layer and Batch Normalization to fight the issue.
-We made sure not to add dropout layer in the first layer, so our model does not loose important features of the image.
+- Initially, our model was not performing well and was overfitting.
+We added a dropout layer and Batch Normalization to fight the issue.
+We made sure not to add a dropout layer in the first layer, in order to prevent our model from losing important features of the image.
-- We still had overfitting issue, then we tried EarlyStopping technique using EarlyStopping callback to monitor the performance measure such as validation_loss, validation_accuracy, and once triggered, it will stop the training process
+- We still had an overfitting issue, so we tried the EarlyStopping technique using EarlyStopping callback to monitor performance measurements including validation_loss and validation_accuracy.
+Once triggered, the training process is stopped.
-- EarlyStopping didn't help and we still had overfitting issues, the model was overfitting each class based on the argument such as setting patience to 0.17 and below, fits one   class and above 0.17 will overfit another class.
+- EarlyStopping didn't help and we still had overfitting issues.
+The model was overfitting each class based on arguments such as setting patience to 0.17 and below fitting one class and setting patience above 0.17 overfitting another class.
-- We trained our model using only few images of both the classes from the dataset and that gave us few accurate results, but they were many wrong predictions too.
+- We trained our model using only a few images of both the classes from the dataset and that gave us few accurate results, but they were many wrong predictions too.
-- Finally, we realized that our model is too complex, and it is not able to process new images and so we took out all the layers and started building the basic model of CNN and   adding layers until we see the accuracy stopped improving.
-We tested our model on validation set of images that the model has never seen before and now we have a model that     gives about 84% accurate results.
+- Finally, we realized that our model is too complex, and it was not able to process new images.
+So we took out all the layers and started building the basic model of CNN and added layers until we observed the accuracy improvements level out.
+We tested our model on a validation set of images that the model had never seen before and now we have a model that gives about 84% accurate results.

-#### Updating the model from segment 3 to segment 4
+#### Updating the Model From Segment 3 to Segment 4
-  We trained the model to improve accuracy, we started with 25 epochs, the accuracy was 84% and then we trained the model for 50 epochs , we saw the accuracy improved           significantly and then we trained the model for 100 epochs and we saw the accuracy dropped and we realized the model started overfitting and so we went back to 50 epochs and now we have a model with accuracy of almost 90%.
+  We trained the model to improve accuracy.
+We started with 25 epochs and the accuracy was 84%.
+Then we trained the model for 50 epochs, and we saw the accuracy improve significantly.
+When we trained the model for 100 epochs, we saw the accuracy drop.
+This made us realize the model started overfitting and so we went back to 50 epochs and now we have a model with accuracy of almost 90%.

-The [code](https://github.com/Ayesha-da/pneumonia_detection_analysis/blob/main/trainmodel5.py) for machine learning model is complete.
+The [code](https://github.com/Ayesha-da/pneumonia_detection_analysis/blob/main/trainmodel5.py) for the machine learning model is complete.

-#### Limitations in our model
+#### Limitations to Our Model

-- What does the model do if it receives an image that is not an x-ray ?
+- What does the model do if it receives an image that is not an x-ray?
-  Given more time and resources, we will work on a model that will put all other images in "Other" category.
+  - Given more time and resources, we would work on a model that puts all other images in "Other" category.
-- There could still be blind spots due to the limitations of dataset.
+- There could still be blind spots due to the limitations of our dataset.
-- Building the ability to upload and analyze multiple images at a time
+- We could improve the model's output with the ability to upload and analyze multiple images at a time.

 #### Other Model Options Considered

 ##### Pneumonia vs Other

-- Would analyze all images solely on whether they contained Pneumonia
+- This model would analyze all images solely on whether they contained Pneumonia.
-- Would group “Normal” images with results that contained “Other Diseases”
+- It would group “Normal” images with results that contained “Other Diseases.”
-- Major issue was that because Pneumonia images would fall somewhere between “normal” and “other” the model was skewing everything into “other”
+- The major issue with this approach was that Pneumonia images would fall somewhere between “normal” and “other” and caused the model to skew everything into “Other” category.

 ##### Normal vs Pneumonia vs Other (2 model option)

-- Images would potentially be ran through two different models using an if function
+- With this model, images would potentially be run through two different models using an If function.
-- First model compared Normal vs everything
+- First model would compare Normal vs Everything Else.
-- If classified to Normal, would return “Normal” otherwise would push to second model
+- If classified as Normal, the model would return “Normal."
+Otherwise, it would push to the second model.
-- Second model would compare Pneumonia to Other diseases
+- The second model would compare Pneumonia to Other diseases.
-- This model showed promise with preliminary results above 95%, however connection issues with our html/heroku and time constraints prevented it from being fully tested/deployed
+- This model showed promise with preliminary results above 95%, however connection issues with our html/heroku and time constraints prevented it from being fully tested/deployed.

 ## Dashboard and Presentation